Tuscarora Identity and Forced Labor at Cherry Hospital — The Story of John Alfred Braxton - My Grandfather

 In the mid-20th century, Cherry Hospital functioned as more than a psychiatric facility—it operated within a system that could obscure identity, limit oversight, and exert control over marginalized populations.
 While official records frame the era in clinical and administrative terms, individual cases and institutional patterns reveal outcomes that warrant closer examination—particularly for non-white communities, including the Tuscarora people.
 This account centers on John Alfred Braxton, a Tuscarora man who was admitted to Cherry Hospital on June 14, 1949, and died there on June 21, 1949.
 His total recorded time in the institution was seven days.

 The Tuscarora who remained in eastern North Carolina after the Tuscarora War occupied an uncertain position within the rigid racial structure of the Jim Crow South.
-Tuscarora did not fit neatly into the Black/White binary, and Tuscaora continued presence challenged state narratives of Indigenous disappearance.
+Tuscarora did not fit neatly into the Black/White binary, and Tuscarora continued presence challenged state narratives of Indigenous disappearance.

 By the mid-20th century, this ambiguity was often resolved through classification systems that reassigned identity in official records.